COMBINED CYCLE PLANTS IN MEXICO

 Also in Nuevo León, Iberdrola México is working on the El Carmen plant, located in the municipality with the same name and with an approximate investment of 450 million dollars.
 When it is commissioned, during 2019, it will have an installed capacity of 866 MW.

-TOPOLOBAMPO II PLANT
+TOPOLOBAMPO II AND III PLANTS

 On the other side of the country, in the state of Sinaloa, the Topolobampo II power station is being built and is also scheduled to become operational in 2019.
 Located to the north of the city of Los Mochis, it will require an investment of around 400 million dollars and will have an installed capacity of 911 MW.